Thesis

 - Transparent front cover

-- Printed cover page (generated via the Thesis cover generator)
+- Printed cover page (generated via the Thesis Cover Generator) printed on A3 paper (120 g/m2) and cut to A4

 - Introductory pages